A Distance Covariance-based Estimator: Introduction

 \section{Introduction}

-Empirical work in economics largely depends on instrumental variable (IV) methods.\footnote{This paper subsumes methods such as IV, ordinary least squares (OLS), two-stage least squares (2SLS), the Control Function (CF) approach, and generalised method of moments (GMM) under the IV category.} When instruments are weakly correlated with endogenous covariates, these methods become unreliable; they can produce biased estimates and hypothesis tests with large size distortions.
-Moreover, IV methods are infeasible when instruments are uncorrelated with endogenous variables.
-Econometric literature on the weak instrument problem largely focusses on detection and weak-instrument-robust inference.
-Theoretical progress on estimation is, however, scant.
-This paper introduces an estimator which minimises the distance covariance (dCov) between a vector of disturbances and a set of instruments.
-The dCov is introduced by \textcite{szekely2007measuring}.
-It measures the distributional dependence between two random variables of arbitrary dimensions.
-The proposed Minimum Dependence estimator (MDep hereafter) weakens the relevance (or correlatedness) requirement considerably and admits instruments that are non-independent of endogenous covariates.
+Empirical work in economics often relies on instrumental variable (IV) methods.
+However, when instruments are weakly correlated with endogenous covariates, conventional IV methods such as two-stage least squares (TSLS), the control function (CF) method, and the generalised method of moments (GMM) become unreliable, leading to biased estimates and hypothesis tests with significant size distortions.
+Furthermore, conventional IV methods are infeasible when excluded instruments are unavailable or uncorrelated with the endogenous variables.
+These conventional methods are also highly sensitive to outliers or non-existent moments of the disturbance term $U$.
+While much of the econometric literature on the weak instrument problem is focused on detection and weak-instrument-robust inference, theoretical progress on estimation is scant \citep{andrews2019weak}.
+This paper introduces a new single-step estimator that minimises a scalar-valued measure of stochastic dependence between a parametrised disturbance $U(\theta)$ and a set of instruments $Z$ using the distance covariance measure (dCov) proposed by \textcite{szekely2007measuring}.
+The proposed Minimum Dependence estimator (MDep) substantially relaxes the instrument relevance requirement, allows for instruments $Z$ that are not independent of covariates $X$, and remains robust even when the disturbance term $U$ lacks finite moments.